By Deborah Goonan, Independent American Communities

 Origins of planned communities, HOAs

 And now, for something fun.
 Here’s a folk song from the 1960s, poking fun at excessive social conformity at the time.
 Check out the pictures of the homes and neighborhoods in this video.
+I wonder how many of them had to adhere to HOA rules?

 “They’re all made of ticky tacky and the all look just the same!”